 This section contains some samples of successful (or fictional) grants and are intended to serve as a model of good grant writing.

 - For the most routine low-cost (<$75) events with obvious educational significance, you can just fill out this standard form.

 - Here is a sample grant for an entire semester's worth of literary activities.

 - For events that are more original, more work is required.
 Here is a SATRI grant proposal I made up to fund a trip to the Wonka factory: Wonka grant.

 - Here is a successful SATRI grant proposal by Andrew K. Stein K'03 for publication of a Kappa literary magazine.
-Note that this grant technically exceeds the $500 limit for SATRI grants.
+Note that this grant technically exceeds the limit at the time of $500 for SATRI grants.
 This is allowable in certain cases that the SATRI board deems sufficiently reasonable, but this is discouraged in general.